ringarochkryss/artstore/README.md

 * [Stackoverflow](https://stackoverflow.com/)

 ### Media
-- The photos used was taken by me on paintings and drawings made by my sister Elin.
+- The photos used was taken by me on paintings and drawings made by my sister Elin
 - Galleries images from Galleries own websites
 - Event image no1 from Unsplash
 - Artist images from Linkedin
-- Images added by test users not referenced above occurs

 ### Acknowledgements